bruhmastir/library/docs/vacc_documents/policies/membership_policy.md

 If a controller fails to meet the above requirements, they will be removed from the Arabian vACC roster, and their endorsements will be revoked.
 A roster cleanup is conducted on the last day of the following months: March, June, September, and December (once per quarter).
 At least 1-2 weeks before the roster cleanup, a general warning will be issued on the Arabian vACC Discord server, and, when available, via a mass email.

 ### Leave of Absence
-Members of the Arabian vACC may request a Leave of Absence (LoA) if they need a break from controlling.
+Controllers of the Arabian vACC may request a Leave of Absence (LoA) if they need a break from controlling.
 The following process applies:

-- Submit a support ticket through the Arabian vACC training system with the subject "Leave of Absence Request."
+- Submit a support ticket through the Arabian vACC Discord with the subject "Leave of Absence Request."
 - A valid reason must be provided.
 All LoA requests are subject to staff approval.
 - LoAs are granted for up to 90 days.
 - Controllers on LoA are exempt from the quarterly activity requirement and will be marked as "Not Approved" on the roster.